 -

-What are the main differences between Pro and Elite versions of Credit Manager?
+What Are the Main Differences Between the Pro and Elite Versions of Credit Manager?

 -

-and Elite versions.
-If using The Service Bureau's processing service
+and processor reporting.
+If you’re using The Service Bureau’s processing service,

 All versions of Credit Manager support the Metro 2®, 426 (uncompressed) format.